ACROSS

 Her face became as pale as his.
 “How could you possibly know that?”

 “Because this isn’t the first time I’ve confessed to you, or the first time we’ve even had this conversation.
 Only in my past seven lifetimes have you been present, and in all seven lifetimes, I could never make you mine, no matter how much I wanted you.
-Something always got in the way.
+Something always screwed up my chances.
 Five of those times were because you were pregnant.
 You and Sean get back together by Thanksgiving, and I and everyone else watch you dance together at the prom.
 Each time, I kill myself to try again in my next life, with another version of you.”

 His bleeding was starting to slow, his body going cold, and his mind fogging.